 CLERC – GALLAUDET WEEK

 Every year during the first full week of December, we honor Clerc-Gallaudet week.
 Did you know that the first exceptional deaf teacher in America was actually a Frenchman?
-His name was Laurent Clerc, and as a young man, he befriended Thomas Hopkins Gallaudet… The two would later make history when they founded America’s first school for the deaf.
+His name was Laurent Clerc, and as a young man, he befriended Thomas Hopkins Gallaudet.
+The two would later make history when they founded America’s first permanent school for the deaf in the United States.

 While this was going on, Thomas Hopkins Gallaudet was a man living in America and studying to be a minister.
 During this time, he met a young deaf girl named Alice Cogswell and was shocked to find out that there weren’t any schools for the deaf in America.
 He decided to put his studies on hold and traveled to London to educate himself about how to teach deaf people.
 One thing led to another, and he ended up spending 3 months at the same school Laurent Clerc was teaching at.